-Reinsurance recoverables
+Reinsurance recoverables & receivables

-Reinsurance recoverables valued at €13.5m exist in relation to mortality and morbidity benefits on some products.
-Different valuation methodology between IFRS and SII is the key driver of a minor difference of €0.7m.
+Reinsurance recoverables (≤ 10.5 m) and receivables (≤ 1.2 m) totalling ≤ 11.7 m exist in relation to mortality and morbidity benefits on some products.
+Different valuation methodology between IFRS and SII is the key driver of the difference of ≤ 0.6 m.